rezabmirzaei/Back-End-Essentials-with-Python/Module 2 - Advanced Programming with Python/README.md

 - **Key Activities**:
   - Build small applications demonstrating OOP principles.
   - Solve debugging exercises to improve error-handling skills.
-  - Experiment with Python libraries for backend tasks like `os` and `datetime`.
+  - Experiment with Python libraries for backend tasks.
   - Create a Git repository, commit changes, and push to a GitHub repository.